 The Virginia Assessment Parent Portal, located here: Assessment Portal, is a new web-based portal where you will create a user account and gain access to your child's test results for certain statewide assessments.
-Currently, this includes test results from the Fall 2021 Grades 3-8 Reading and Mathematics Growth Assessments that your child completed earlier in this school year.

 Assessment and Accountability